openstack/cinder-specs/specs/pike/support-get-volume-metadata-summary.rst

 ----------

 * Add a new microversion.
-* Add volumes'metadata to the volume-summary API's response body.
+* Add volumes' metadata to the volume-summary API's response body.
 * Add client side support.

 Dependencies